CLAIRE MILNER ART

 STATEMENT

-I work in collections which collate art, science, nature and which simultaneously represent my own identity and values.
-Environmental references such as climate change and mass extinction have been the central focus of my image making for many years and these issues have been instrumental in shaping my entire life.
-My works highlight the human connection to the natural world and the impact of human encroachment upon critical ecosystems and species.
-I use imagery from extensive research documenting the latest environmental news, combined with art historical tropes and themes from classical literature and mythology.
-These references are interwoven in the final works to form a blend of topical and historical narratives in a coalescence I describe as “Investigate.
-Translate.
-Create.”
-My latest paintings are at the intersection of abstraction and figuration and explore ideas surrounding the revealed, the hidden and the disappeared.
-In a world full of immediate image consumption, this work by contrast, has many layers and eludes immediate digestion, instead, inviting the act of slow-looking.
-It condenses ideas and memories, making references to a way of thinking, rather than depicting precise representational images.
-Signifying both chaos and order, densely layered compositions consist of many levels of meanings and discoveries to be made with subsequent viewings.
-On moving closer, figuration withdraws, leaving abstract shapes in a simultaneous left and right brain activation.
+At the intersection of abstraction and figuration and spotlighting the revealed, the hidden and the disappeared, the works highlight the human connection to the natural world and simultaneously the impact of human encroachment upon critical ecosystems and species.
+Eluding immediate digestion and inviting the act of slow-looking, the works condense ideas and memories through multiple layers.
+Making reference to a way of thinking, signifying both chaos and order, many levels of meanings and discoveries are made with subsequent viewings.
 The portrayal of animals’ interchanges between metaphoric and literal and continues a wide-ranging history of animal images in art.
 The impact of humanity is always implicit, even when the human figure is absent or plays a minor role in the composition.
 The paintings accentuate the uneasy juxtaposition of abundance and loss, contrasting commercial values with environmental ideals as determinants of worth.
-Art does not exist in a vacuum and now more than ever an artist’s role is to hold a mirror up to the issues of our time.
 In a conversation with art history, current topical issues and the viewer, the main content of this work is universal: life and death, giving equal value to paintings that are both aesthetically and environmentally significant.

-My practice currently focuses on traditional painting techniques dating back to the Old Masters and beyond, with a contemporary twist.
-I mix all my own paints using Natural Earth Pigments, combined with a plant-based acrylic or walnut oil binder, certified non-toxic with no harm to the environment.
+My inspiration comes from a lifelong love of nature and extensive time spent in Africa, South America and Asia and continues to inform my current collections.
+My subject matter acts as a portal to explore a variety of mediums.
+I regularly sample, remix and combine art historical tropes with topical environmental issues, together with my eclectic personal collection of photographs documenting my expeditions.
+My practice currently focuses on traditional painting techniques dating back to the Old Masters with a contemporary interpretation.
+I mix my own paints using Natural Earth Pigments, combined with a plant-based acrylic or walnut oil binder.
 Because of their undiluted purity, these paints have a time-tested durability of thousands of years dating back to cave paintings.
 They are archival, their pure pigments are the most permanent of all and are completely unaffected by UV rays.
 The pigment particles are larger and more irregular than synthetic pigments, which allows for more light to pass through them, creating a paint that has a higher refraction-vibrancy.
-These paints have a connection with nature and the earth beneath our feet.
+Certified non-toxic with no harm to the environment, these paints have a connection with nature and the earth beneath our feet and are the perfect vehicle for translating the messages inherent within my work.
+Further techniques include digital and handmade paper collages, created with complex, semi-transparent layers which form the starting point for compositional ideas.
+Mixed media works often incorporate camouflaged paint skins with printed text and photographic imagery.
+This positioning of mediums, vocabularies and genres combines cutting-edge digital techniques with older pictorial traditions in a fusion of high art, popular culture and topical themes.

 SUSTAINABILITY